Sarailidis/Interactive-Decision-Trees/README.md

 |numpy:       |  '1.18.1' |
 |matplotlib:  |   '3.2.1' |

-The plotly library is used for the interactive plots.
-If someone wants to work the notebooks in Jupyter Lab then
+The notebooks make use of the plotly and ipywidgets libraries for the interactive plots.
+To run the notebooks in Jupyter Lab then:

+1) install the jupyterlab and ipywidgets packages using pip:

+  $ pip install jupyterlab "ipywidgets>=7.5"

+  or conda:

+  $ conda install jupyterlab "ipywidgets>=7.5"

+2) Then run the following commands to install the required JupyterLab extensions (note that this will require node to be installed):

+  JupyterLab renderer support:
+  jupyter labextension install jupyterlab-plotly@4.14.3

+  Jupyter widgets extension:
+  jupyter labextension install @jupyter-widgets/jupyterlab-manager plotlywidget@4.14.3

 # Contact
 If you have any questions or feedback, or if you spotted an error or bug, please email Georgios Sarailidis (g.sarailidis@bristol.ac.uk)